 of other nucleotide-based and protein-based detection techniques

 for the analysis of food stuffs is also discussed.
+With the increasing availability of genetically engineered plant

 products, it will become a necessity to have the proper techniques